 We’ve all been there.
 You’ve got a sore in your mouth; it hurts, you can’t seem to stop biting it no matter how hard you try, and you’re not really sure what it is.
 Whenever I get them, all I know is that I want them to go away as fast as possible.

-Is it simply a canker sore, or are you dealing with something more serious?
+Is the white patch in my mouth simply a canker sore, or are you dealing with something more serious?

 What We’re Dealing With